Fact-checked

 1. The need to preserve fertility.

-2. Violations of the reproductive function caused by the presence of a submucosal node.
+2. Reproductive dysfunction caused by the presence of a submucous node.

 3. Pathological uterine bleeding.